Cape Canaveral Space Force Station: Cape Canaveral Space Force Station Skid Strip

 Cape Canaveral Space Force Station Skid Strip (ICAO: KXMR, FAA LID: XMR) is a military airport at Cape Canaveral Space Force Station (CCSFS), 7 nmi northeast of Cocoa Beach, Florida.
 It has an asphalt-paved runway designated 13/31 and measuring 10000 by 200 ft.
 The facility is owned by the United States Space Force (USSF).

-This airport is assigned a three-letter location identifier of XMR by the Federal Aviation Administration, but it does not have an International Air Transport Association (IATA) airport code.
+This airport is assigned a three-letter location identifier of XMR by the Federal Aviation Administration, but it does not have an IATA airport code.

 The runway was first called the Skid Strip because SM-62 Snark cruise missiles (which lacked wheels) returning from test flights were supposed to skid to a halt on it.

 In the 1960s the Douglas C-133 Cargomaster was a frequent visitor, carrying modified Atlas and Titan missiles, used as launch vehicles for crewed and uncrewed space programs leading to the Apollo Moon landings.
 The Skid Strip was used by NASA's Pregnant Guppy and Super Guppy transport aircraft carrying the S-IVB upper stage for the Saturn IB and Saturn V rockets used in Apollo program.

 Today, it is predominantly used by USAF C-130 Hercules, C-17 Globemaster III and C-5 Galaxy aircraft transporting satellite payloads to CCSFS for mating with launch vehicles.

 The CCSFS Skid Strip is sometimes confused with the NASA Shuttle Landing Facility, but that runway, specially constructed for the Space Shuttle, is located on Merritt Island at the adjacent Kennedy Space Center.

 Naval Ordnance Test Unit

 A tenant command located at Cape Canaveral SFS is the U.S. Navy's Naval Ordnance Test Unit (NOTU).
 As a major shore command led by a Navy captain, NOTU was created in 1950 and initially directed almost all of its efforts towards the development and subsequent support of the submarine-launched Fleet Ballistic Missile (FBM) program.
-This resulted in NOTU being assigned to the Director, Special Projects (now Strategic Systems Programs) with a mission to support the development of the Polaris missile and later the Poseidon missile programs.
+This resulted in NOTU being assigned to the director of special projects (now strategic systems programs) with a mission to support the development of the Polaris missile and later the Poseidon missile programs.

 NOTU's mission is the support and testing of sea-based weapons systems for the United States Navy and the Royal Navy in a safe environment utilizing the airspace and waterspace of the Eastern Range.
 The command directly supports the mission capability and readiness of the United States Navy's Trident Submarines as well as the Fleet Ballistic Missile program of the United Kingdom.
 NOTU operates the Navy Port at Port Canaveral, supporting submarines and surface ships of the U.S. Atlantic Fleet, NATO, Allied and other foreign navies, and assets of the Military Sealift Command.
 NOTU is composed of over 100 active duty U.S. Navy personnel and over 70 defense contractors.

-Water
+Notable Launch Complexes

-The base obtains potable water from the city of Cocoa.
-A single potable water line from Cocoa runs under the Sykes Creek Bridge at Sea Ray Drive.
+Listed below in this article are less notable launch complexes at the Cape.
+For a complete list of all launch complexes, see the below table.